Back to the lexicon

 Conclusion

-The Customer Satisfaction Score (CSAT) is an indispensable tool for anyone who takes customer service seriously.
-It is easy to collect, simple to understand, and shows precisely where a company delights its customers – and where it falls short.
-Combined with NPS and CES, it creates a complete picture of the customer experience.
+The Customer Satisfaction Score (CSAT) is every CS manager’s most important operational steering instrument: easy to collect, simple to understand, and precise in what it shows — where your service delights customers and where it falls short.
+Combined with NPS and CES, it creates the complete picture of customer experience.

-The decisive lever for a consistently high CSAT lies in speed, consistency, and availability – exactly where AI and automation play to their greatest strengths.
-Companies that automate routine inquiries and support their agents with intelligent tools regularly see CSAT improvements of 10–15 percentage points within just a few months.
+The decisive lever for a consistently high CSAT lies in speed, consistency, and availability — exactly where AI and automation play to their greatest strengths.
+CS teams that automate routine inquiries, build a central knowledge base, and equip their agents with real-time support regularly see CSAT improvements of 10–15 percentage points within just a few months.
+Without more headcount, with clear numbers for management.

 Frequently Asked Questions (FAQ)